RIT-New-Media-Capstone/ruin-the-show/README.md

 The podium was built out of wood, and created with an Arduino Uno, 4 small LED buttons, 2 large arcade buttons, a custom lever (a potentiometer and a 3D printed handle), and a joystick.

-The joystick may be subsituted for another controller that exclusively moves horizontally.
+The joystick may be substituted for another controller that exclusively moves horizontally.
 We used the joystick as it was readily available.

 The RFID scanner (and accompanying wristbands) were supplied by The Strong Museum of Play.